 Our Art and Design Curriculum at Thomas Harding Junior School

-Our Intent Statement
+Our Art Intent

 - Work is recorded in Art sketchbooks to show a range of different learning styles – planning, experimentation, annotated pictures, photos of own work and other artists’ work, extended writing in evaluation of own work and that of other artists.